Where and How to Recycle or Dispose of Christmas Trees in California after Christmas

 .
 The annual Napa Valley District Boy Scouts Christmas Tree

-Pickup and Recycling Day comes to Napa on the Saturday, January
+Pickup and Recycling Day comes to Napa on Saturday, January 6, 2024.
+Please have your tree on the curb by 9:00am on Saturday

 Trees must be free of ornaments, nails, tinsel, stands, and